melbasiouny/DataFlow/README.md

 For more information check out the [documentation](https://melbasiouny.github.io/DataFlow/).

 ## License
-Streamline is licensed under the MIT license.
+DataFlow is licensed under the MIT license.
 See [LICENSE](LICENSE.txt) for more information.